Mac Tutorials

 Using a Mac isn’t difficult.
-In fact, they’re generally seen as being more user friendly than Windows PCs.
-But if you’ve never used one before, then there's a bit of a learning curve, especially if you’re accustomed to Windows.
+They’re generally seen as being more user-friendly than most Windows PCs.
+But if you’ve never used one before, then there's a bit of learning involved, especially if you’re accustomed to Windows.

 Before we start: